jamsocket/y-sweet/README.md

 The goal of the y-sweet stack is to give developers the end-to-end developer ergonomics they would expect from a proprietary state-sync platform, **without the lock-in**.

-y-sweet is MIT-licensed, and was created by [Drifting in Space](https://driftingin.space).
+y-sweet is MIT-licensed, and was created by [Jamsocket](https://jamsocket.com).

 ## Docs